Tramways in Exeter: Power supplies

 Lamp standard from the 1905 Exe Bridge which was also a traction pole.
 Now at Butts Ferry.

 The power for the trams was provided by the newly municipalised City of Exeter Electricity Company who in 1904 had built a new power station at Haven Banks.
 The trams had the benefit for the company of providing a load during the daytime.
 The new power station was coal fired with generators made by British Westinghouse and with cabling installed in stone lined conduits by Siemens Brothers of London.
 It generated a total power of 1,300 kW AC output which was converted to DC at 500-550 V for the trams.
-The trams were supplied their power through a trolley system and most of the traction poles had side brackets included the ones which were part of the design of the Exe Bridge built in 1905.
+The trams were supplied their power through a trolley system and most of the traction poles had side brackets, including the ones which were part of the design of the Exe Bridge built in 1905.
 Some of the pole were also used for street lighting and it is still possible to see some of the bases of the poles, for example among the railings on Hele Road.
 The system was split into sections which could be isolated and were powered independently.
 So that problems could be reported quickly, each of the section pillars which provided the supply also had a telephone to the power station and the depot.